Academic Catalog 2024-2025

 Maximum and Minimum Course Loads

 The maximum course load for a graduate program is twelve (12) units in a semester (MBA Fifth Year has one term with a max course load of fifteen (15) units).
 Overloads may be carried with the written approval of the Vice Provost for Academic Administration on the recommendation of the school dean/department chair.
 This must be filed with the Office of Records prior to the applicable registration period.
-For financial aid purposes, the minimum full-time course load for graduate students is six (6) units per semester.
-For further information regarding financial aid, students should contact their Student Financial Services representative.
+For financial aid purposes, the minimum full-time course load for students in a graduate program is six (6) units per semester.
+Courses also must apply toward your current degree program to be considered for federal and state aid eligibility.
+For further information regarding financial aid, students should contact their GPS One-Stop Student Financial Services representative.

 Independent Study